srivatsa007/one-piece-wanted-poster/README.md

   </a>
 </p>
 <br/>
+#my fork of this awesome PWA/one piece poster.
+___
+My main chnages/customisations on this would be to make different variant versions:-
+ * wano artstyle wanted poster.
+ * Indian style wanted poster.
+ * future/sci-fi one piece multiverse poster. and so on...

+Huge thanks to Yuskawa for this slick code repo.
+All credits go to him.
+Original links below ↓ ↓ ↓
+___
 # One Piece Wanted Poster Maker 🤘

 > Free online web application for creating One Piece wanted poster.